gamelly/gly-engine/CODE_OF_CONDUCT.md

-# Code Of Conduct
+# Code of Conduct

-This project adheres to both the [Google Open Source Code of Conduct](https://opensource.google/documentation/reference/releasing/template/CODE_OF_CONDUCT) and the [Google Community Guidelines](https://opensource.google.com/conduct/).
+This project follows the [Google Community Guidelines](https://opensource.google.com/conduct/).

-In essence, we ask all contributors to act with respect and courtesy toward one another.
-Disagreements and conflicts should be addressed in a calm, constructive, and peaceful manner, with the goal of finding mutually agreeable solutions.
+We expect all contributors to engage with respect, kindness, and professionalism toward one another.
+Disagreements and conflicts should be addressed thoughtfully, calmly, and constructively, with the intention of finding mutually respectful solutions.
+Everyone is expected to contribute in a manner that fosters positive, collaborative interactions.

+Behavior or language that may cause harm, discomfort, or embarrassment to others is unacceptable.
+This includes but is not limited to, discrimination, harassment, and hate speech based on race, gender, sexual orientation, disability, or any other identity.
+Specifically, behaviors such as racism, sexism, ableism, or any form of harmful exclusion or stereotyping are not tolerated.

-It is essential that no one engages in behavior or language that could cause discomfort, embarrassment, or harm to others.
-Participants are also expected to refrain from making inappropriate jokes or comments about colleagues, as well as from any unwanted physical contact.
+Participants should avoid making inappropriate jokes or comments about their colleagues, as well as engaging in any form of unwanted physical contact.
+This ensures we create a respectful environment for everyone, regardless of their background, identity, or experiences.

-We strive to maintain a welcoming, inclusive, and safe environment for everyone, embracing diverse perspectives and experiences.
-All voices are valued, and we encourage open, respectful discussions, ensuring that everyone feels heard and supported, regardless of background, experience, or role.
+In situations where harmful behavior occurs, disciplinary actions may be taken.
+One possible consequence could be temporary or permanent silencing within the community to protect individuals from harm and to maintain a safe space for all.
+Our aim is to create a welcoming, inclusive, and supportive environment where all participants feel respected and valued.

+We embrace diverse perspectives and experiences, encouraging open and respectful discussions, so that all voices are heard and supported.